Japan Winter Itinerary Part 1. Kanazawa Japan Guide

 While we rushed out of the 21 Century Museum, we had to stop by to get Kanazawa’s famous gold leaf ice cream.
 The shop was a two-minute walk away from the 21st Century Museum’s main entrance.

 What makes it so unique is a slice of edible gold leaf on top of the ice cream.
 The texture was a bit thick for soft-serve ice cream.
 It was delicious even though it was probably too cold to eat ice cream outside.
-At 500 yen, I thought it was worth.
+I thought it was worth 500 yen.
 After all, it was made of gold.

 JR Kanazawa Station: Beautifully Designed Transportation Hub with Kanazawa Omiyage